 Being a college student at one of the University System of Georgia’s (USG) 30 campuses means taking classes and studying.
 It also means that a lot of behind-the-scenes work has to be done: registering students for classes, entering grades, calculating grade point averages, monitoring degree progress, and scheduling classrooms and laboratories.
 Students pay tuition and fees, and many apply for and receive financial aid and scholarships.
 On top of that, some students live in college housing, which requires deposits and rent.
 And students use the campus bus system, parking lots, library services, bookstore, health center, and recreational facilities.

 Those are just some of the administrative functions related to students and classes.
 And let’s not forget about the professors, graduate assistants, adjunct faculty and all other campus employees that have administrative issues related to pay checks, benefits, taxes, tenure and retirement.
 Plus, there is essential information, such as enrollment data or retention and graduation rates, that is crucial for campuses and the USG for policy decisions and accountability.

 So how do the USG institutions handle the vast amount of administrative tasks and record keeping, provide accurate and complete data for making campus and system-wide decisions, and report to federal, state, funding, regulatory, and accrediting agencies?
-ITS’s campus-focused services, mentioned below, develop, support, and maintain administrative software applications and data repositories to help manage and integrate complex information functions across the USG.
+The campus-focused services, mentioned below, develop, support and maintain administrative software applications and data repositories to help manage and integrate complex information functions across the USG.

 The GeorgiaBEST program includes Banner, the student and financial aid information system, that handles data about admissions, registration, transfers, financial aid and HOPE, accounts receivable, transcripts, housing, and other functions.